-Dragon boating is a team sport where teams paddle on water, using painted boats to which are attached decorative dragon heads and tails.
-The length of the race is 200 or 500 meters and the normal crew number is 22, including 20 paddlers, 1 steerer and 1 drummer.
+Dragon boating is a fun team sport where teams paddle on water, using painted boats to which are attached decorative dragon heads and tails.
+The length of the race is 200m or 500m and the crew includes 20 paddlers, 1 sweep (the coach who steers the boat) and 1 drummer.
 It is a variation of rowing that originated in China and is still associated with the traditional Chinese dragon boat festival or Tuen Ng Festival in Hong Kong.

 Teacher in charge: Miss C Nasey